PomeloPay/pomelopay-connect-php/README.md

 ## Available API Operations

-The following exposed API operations from the Bank of Maldives Connect API are available using the API Client.
+The following exposed API operations from the Pomelo Pay Connect API are available using the API Client.

 See below for more details about each resource.